Benjikuo/A-desktop-card-tool-for-magic-tricks___X.Unfinished/README.md

 - 🃏 Spread & Stack – Instantly pile cards together or reveal them all
 - ✨ Star Effect – Beautiful particle animation when a card disappears
 - 🌊 Wave Motion – Hover the mouse to make the card group ripple dynamically
-- 🎲 Smart Deck Spawn – Spawn card in a random or specific order
+- 🎲 Smart Deck Spawn – Spawn cards in a random or specific order
 - 📃 Card Listing – Show all the cards of the same suit or value
 - ⌨️ Keyboard Shortcuts – Quickly access all features during live magic performances